Tito Francona: Journeyman years

 The World Series champions were already set in their corner outfield positions and at first base; Francona was acquired strictly to strengthen their bench.
 He batted .259 in 1965, including .265 as a pinch hitter.
-He remained a pinch hitter with the Cards through 1966.
-During Spring training 1967, his contract was sold to the Philadelphia Phillies.
+He remained a pinch hitter with the Cardinals through 1966.
+During spring training 1967, his contract was sold to the Philadelphia Phillies.

 Francona batted .205 with three RBIs filling in for an injured Bill White at first base for the Phillies.
 Upon his healthy return, Francona was sold to the Atlanta Braves.
 He enjoyed something of a resurgence in Atlanta, batting .248 with six home runs and 25 RBIs over the remainder of the 1967 season.
 In 1968, he logged 398 plate appearances, his most since 1963, and batted .296 with 47 RBIs, his most since 1962.

 Francona was batting .339 with fourteen RBIs in semi-regular action in 1969 before a dislocated thumb halted his season.
-He returned healthy toward the end of June, but batted just .219 with one home run and eight RBIs in his return before his contract was sold to the Oakland A's on August 22.
+He returned healthy toward the end of June, but batted just .219 with one home run and eight RBIs in his return before his contract was sold to the Oakland Athletics on August 22.
 He returned to his hitting ways, batting .341 with three home runs and twenty RBIs over the rest of the season.
 He split the 1970 season between the A's and Milwaukee Brewers before retiring.